PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Introduction

 In this work, we propose a modified PSO-ConvNet training by incorporating some elements of Cucker-Smale dynamics~\cite{cucker2007emergent} into the PSO algorithm.
+In addition, a novel alternative dynamics is introduced based on our observation of positions of particles.
 Further, we set one of the particles with a large random step-size.
-The idea in its core is simple: i) this wilder particle can scan the land in a faster time-scale; ii) it can only be trapped by \emph{deeper} minima; iii) by properly tuning the weights we enable this particle to attract the more conservative ones to the stronger minimum.
-A more detailed description of the algorithm will be provided in Section~\ref{sec:collab}.
+The idea in its core is simple: i) this \emph{wilder} particle can scan the land in a faster time-scale; ii) it can only be trapped by \emph{deeper} minima; iii) by properly tuning the weights, we enable this particle to attract the more conservative ones to the stronger minimum.
+A more detailed description of the algorithm will be provided in Section~\ref{sec:proposed}.

+The main contributions of this paper are: \begin{enumerate} \item It is the first work to integrate a modified Cucker-Smale dynamics into PSO algorithm on image classification to enhance particle's exploration capability. \item A novel dynamics is proposed that achieves state-of-the-art results. \item Special characteristics of hybrid ConvNet-PSO is taken into consideration by introducing wilder particles incorporated by a restricted random learning rate. \item Extensive experiments are performed on large-scale Cifar-10 and Cifar-100 benchmark datasets to verify the effectiveness of the proposed methods \end{enumerate}

+The rest of the paper is organized as follows: In Section \ref{sec:background}, we discuss backgrounds of Convolution Neural Networks and Particle Swarm Optimization to clarify our stand.
+In addition, we summarize recent advances in swarm intelligent algorithms for optimization of ConvNet's hyper-parameters and tuning ConvNet's learning rate.
+In Section~\ref{sec:proposed}, we describe our approach in detail from its dynamics formulas to proposed methods for improvement.
+Experiments and result discussions are presented in Section~\ref{sec:experiments} and ~\ref{sec:results}, respectively.
+In Section~\ref{sec:stateoftheart}, we compare our approach with recent state-of-the-art to claim its superiority.
+Ultimately, we conclude our work in Section~\ref{sec:conclusion}.